TusharKhandelwal95/ai_agent_chatbot_with_fast_api/Readme.md

-# Personal Agentic AI Chatbot – GenAI Application (Production Ready)
+# Personal Agentic AI Chatbot – GenAI Application

 This project is a production-ready **Personal Agentic AI Chatbot** that leverages cutting-edge technologies and models for intelligent responses.
 It integrates LangGraph ReAct agents with Groq and OpenAI LLMs to deliver robust and efficient interactions.